cscribn/README-prompt-rpi/README.md

 # README-prompt-rpi

-Instructions on how to make your Raspberry Pi (and probably other Debian install) prompts to look like the following.
+Instructions on how to make your Raspberry Pi (and probably other Debian install) prompts to look like the screenshot.

 ![prompt](./images/prompt.png)